SpiNNakerManchester/network_tester/README.md

 [![Build Status](https://travis-ci.org/project-rig/network_tester.svg?branch=master)](https://travis-ci.org/project-rig/network_tester)
 [![Coverage Status](https://coveralls.io/repos/project-rig/network_tester/badge.svg?branch=master)](https://coveralls.io/r/project-rig/network_tester?branch=master)

-‘Network Tester’ is a library designed to enable experimenters to quickly and easily describe and run experiments on SpiNNaker‘s interconnection network.
+'Network Tester' is a library designed to enable experimenters to quickly and easily describe and run experiments on SpiNNaker's interconnection network.
 In particular, network tester is designed to make recreating traffic loads similar to typical neural software straight-forward.
-Such network loads feature a fixed set of vertices (cores) which produce SpiNNaker packets which are then multicast to a fixed set of vertices.
+Such network loads feature a fixed set of cores with a fixed set of multicast flows of SpiNNaker packets between them.

 The following is a (non-exhaustive) list of the kinds of experiments which can be performed with ‘Network Tester’: